How Your Medicare Supplement (Medigap) Insurance Plan Works If You’re Moving Out of State

-If you’re enrolled in a Medicare Supplement (Medigap) plan and moving out of state, you may be wondering if you need to take action to keep your current coverage.
+If you’re enrolled in a Medicare Supplement (Medigap) insurance plan and moving out of state, you may be wondering if you need to take action to keep your current coverage.

-Medicare Supplement plans help with certain out-of-pocket costs that Original Medicare doesn’t cover, and most states offer the same 10 standardized plans (Massachusetts, Wisconsin, and Minnesota have different plans available).
-However, because Medicare Supplement plans can be used with any provider that accepts Original Medicare, you’ll be able to use the benefits even if you move, whether you’re moving within your state or moving out of state.
+Medicare Supplement insurance plans help with certain out-of-pocket costs that Original Medicare doesn’t cover, and most states offer the same 10 standardized plans (Massachusetts, Wisconsin, and Minnesota have different plans available).
+However, because Medicare Supplement insurance plans can be used with any provider that accepts Original Medicare, you’ll be able to use the benefits even if you move, whether you’re moving within your state or moving out of state.

-In general, as long as you’re moving states but staying within the country, you should be able to keep your current Medicare Supplement coverage without having to drop your coverage or enroll in a new plan, if that particular plan is available in your new zip code.
+In general, as long as you’re moving states but staying within the country, you should be able to keep your current Medicare Supplement insurance coverage without having to drop your coverage or enroll in a new plan, if that particular plan is available in your new zip code.
 This is true whether you are changing addresses within your state or moving out of state.
-You’ll need to make sure you stay enrolled in Original Medicare, Part A and Part B, to keep your Medicare Supplement plan.
+You’ll need to make sure you stay enrolled in Original Medicare, Part A and Part B, to keep your Medicare Supplement insurance plan.

 However, if you’re moving to or from Massachusetts, Wisconsin, or Minnesota, which have differently standardized plans, you may have to switch plans.
 Contact the state insurance department in the state you’re moving to for information.